-Either roll the disk up around the rolling pin and release it over the pie plate; or fold it in half and then in half again loosely and lay across the pie plate and then open it up.
+Either roll the disk up around the rolling pin and release it over the pie plate; or dust with flour and fold it in half and then in half again loosely and lay across the pie plate and then open it up.
 (In either case make sure that the dough is floured enough so that it won't stick together)

 Place the prepared pie shell back into the fridge to chill for about 20 minutes.

 From this point follow the directions for the pie recipe you are using.

-Repeat the above instructions for the smaller disk of dough.
+Repeat the above instructions for the remaining disk of dough.
 If using as a lid for a covered pie, roll to about 2 inches larger than the pie plate, allowing it to cover any raised filling.
 Or use to create lattice or cut outs (either with a cookie cutter or free hand)

 To make for a savoury pie, replace the sugar with 1/2 tsp salt, 1 tsp finely chopped fresh or dry herbs (except woody ones like rosemary)

 You can also add cheese to the recipe by removing 1 tbsp of the fat, and replacing it with 3 tbsp to 1/4 cup of shredded cheese.

 I also add fresh herbs such as mint or thyme or even dried lavender to my sweet pies.
 These herbs will always be added to the flour before the addition of the butter and shortening.
 I will include the amount in the specific recipes that I share.